rioualen/edam-portfolio-mm/_docs/03-new_concept.md

 When concepts are needed for a given application, the first step is to identify and list them.
 This can take the form of a spreadsheet, where each row is associated with a concept, and each column is an attribute.

-Following the previous section (“Navigate EDAM/Finding a concept), concepts that are already found available in EDAM can be associated with their “permanent ID” attribute.
+Following the previous section (“Navigate EDAM/Finding a concept""), concepts that are already found available in EDAM can be associated with their “permanent ID” attribute.

 Concepts that are not available can be defined with at least the following attributes: